nens/threedi-docs/source/g_interflow.rst

 | :math:`D_{sur}` = surface level elevation and
 | :math:`D_{inp}`  = elevation of the impervious layer.

-The rescaled porosity is than used to compute the volumes and the water levels.
+The rescaled porosity is then used to compute the volumes and the water levels.

 **Type 2** This interflow type resembles type 1.
 The porosity is determined according to the method described under type 1.
 The only difference is that the elevation of the impervious layer is not determined relative to the lowest surface level within one computational cel, but relative to the lowest pixel in the entire model domain.